-This article will teach you how to accurately calculate your individual CBD dosage; your very “CBD sweet spot”.
+This article will teach you how to accurately calculate your individual CBD dosage; your very own “CBD sweet spot”.
 Furthermore, it will teach you how to find accurate CBD serving sizes based on all three CBD intake methods (ingestible, smokable, and topical).

 Ever wonder why the hundreds of phytocannabinoids like cannabidiol (CBD), cannabigerol (CBG), or even tetrahydrocannabinol (THC) work?
 Most people use Cannabis Sativa plants like hemp and marijuana to experience these cannabinoids as a wellness aid or to get “high.”
 But the thing is, we could not experience the therapeutic benefits of the effects of cannabis if our body did not have a biological system to interact with them.